Wizardry VI: Bane of the Cosmic Forge: Story

-The player controls a party of between two and six people from numerous fantasy backgrounds, identical to those found in Wizardry VII: the Human, Elf, Dwarf, Gnome, Hobbit, Faerie, Lizardman, Dracon (a half-Human, half-Dragon), Rawulf (anthropomorphic dogs), Felpurr (anthropomorphic cats) and Mook (aliens that resemble Sasquatch, or the Wookiees from Star Wars).
+The player controls a party of between two and six people from numerous fantasy backgrounds, identical to those found in Wizardry VII: the Human, Elf, Dwarf, Gnome, Hobbit, Faerie, Lizard Man, Dracon (a race of half-Human, half-dragon creatures), Rawulf (a race of anthropomorphic dogs), Felpurr (a race of anthropomorphic cats) and Mook (aliens that resemble Sasquatches).
 They have come upon a castle that has been abandoned for over a hundred years, and which is rumored to contain the Cosmic Forge, a pen said to control the destiny of time and space.
 It is said that whatever is written with the pen becomes instantly true.
 Additionally, nobody knows what became of the King, Queen and Wizard who once lived there.
 Once the party enters the gates of the castle, the gates close behind them, making escape impossible.

 The party visits many exotic locations.
 The ruins of the castle and its turrets have become overrun by creatures such as giant rats, vampire bats and carnivorous vines, and its basement has become a den of thieves, pirates and other ne'er-do-wells.
 Once the party finds a path through the castle and into the mountains beyond it, they meet the hostile giants and dwarves who mine the rock there, and a tribe of warrior women called the Amazulu in the jungles nearby.

 In the mountains, they free the spirit of the lost Wizard, Xorphitus, who used the Cosmic Forge to learn everything there was to know in the universe.
 By doing so, his essence was split into two separate beings: the ghostly vision that the party meets, who seems reflective and benevolent, and his insane and violent physical self who appears much later.
 Xorphitus explains that this was because the nature of man was to be divided, and to know all things constituted a breach of this natural law.
 As such, he was naturally separated into two beings, each containing half of the universe's knowledge.
 He warns the party not to use the pen as he did, because using the Cosmic Forge outside of the Cosmic Circle would cause the user to suffer its Bane: to have their desire twisted into a mockery of the writer's intent.